CTYAODN

 Cannula

-A thin tube inserted into a vein or body cavity to administer medication, or deliver or remove fluids.
+A thin tube inserted into a vein or body cavity to administer medication, which can include adjuvant therapy, chemotherapy, or immunotherapy, or to deliver or remove fluids.

 CAR-T Therapy

-A type of treatment in which a patient's T cells (a type of immune system cell) are changed in the laboratory so they will attack cancer cells.
+A type of treatment known as immunotherapy involves altering a patient's T cells (a type of immune system cell) in the laboratory so they will specifically target and attack cancer cells, often used in conjunction with adjuvant therapy and chemotherapy for enhanced effectiveness.

 Chemotherapy

-Treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
-Chemotherapy may be given by mouth, injection, or infusion, or on the skin, depending on the type and stage of the cancer being treated.
-It is a type of SACT and may be given alone or with other treatments, such as surgery, radiation therapy, or biological therapy.
+Chemotherapy is a treatment that uses drugs to stop the growth of cancer cells, either by killing them or preventing their division.
+This type of treatment may be administered by mouth, injection, or infusion, and can also be applied to the skin, depending on the cancer's type and stage.
+As a form of systemic anti-cancer therapy (SACT), chemotherapy can be used alone or in conjunction with other treatments, such as surgery, radiation therapy, or immunotherapy.
+Additionally, it may be part of an adjuvant therapy regimen aimed at improving patient outcomes.

 Clinical Trial

-Medical research studies involving people being assigned to receive one or more health related interventions to evaluate their effects on health outcomes.
+Medical research studies involve participants being assigned to receive one or more health-related interventions, such as adjuvant therapy, chemotherapy, or immunotherapy, to evaluate their effects on health outcomes.
 There are 4 phases of clinical trials.

 CVAD or CVC

-Central venous access device (CVAD) or central venous catheter (CVC) are devices that are inserted into the body through a large vein near the heart.
-They enable drawing blood samples and the administration of fluids, blood products and medication into the blood stream.
+Central venous access devices (CVAD) or central venous catheters (CVC) are inserted into the body through a large vein near the heart.
+These devices facilitate drawing blood samples and administering fluids, blood products, and medications into the bloodstream, which can be crucial during treatments such as chemotherapy and immunotherapy, as well as for patients receiving adjuvant therapy.

 Cytotoxic